samsergey/formica/README.md

 (stream-ref t 50)  ==>  '(100 80 60)
 ```

-As in Haskell, it is possible to use pattern-matching in list-comprehensions
+As in *Haskell*, it is possible to use pattern-matching in list-comprehensions

 ```Scheme
 (define primitive-triples